Ex-DOJ Official Dishes Out 1 Big Conclusion From Trump's Wild Trial Date Request

 Special Counsel Jack Smith has eyed a Jan.
 2 start date, a move his office described as representing “an appropriately speedy trial in the public interest and in the interests of justice.”

-Katyal, who served in the Obama administration, went on the ask what the request tells us of how Trump sees the case’s “merits” before claiming that the former president is “scared” of going to trial.
+Katyal, who served in the Obama administration, went on to ask what the request tells us of how Trump sees the case’s “merits” before claiming that the former president is “scared” of going to trial.

 “If you’re innocent, if you’re you or me and we’re accused of launching a coup and subverting democracy and launching Jan.
 6, you’d want this trial right away, you’d want to clear your name but no this guy, this guy’s scared of going to trial,” Katyal said.